 Will Children Get the Same Dosage of the COVID-19 Vaccine?

 At UPMC, we believe strongly in the importance of the COVID-19 vaccine in ending the pandemic.
-We are hoping to make the vaccine as accessible as possible for children.

 “We’re hopeful that this could be as easy as possible for families, which would mean wide availability through local pharmacies, pediatricians, or vaccine clinics at convenient sites,” Dr. Freeman says.
 “Some of this will depend on the location’s availability to safely store and administer the vaccination, as well as having staffing and logistical support.
 It’s too soon to say for sure how this will look in each community.”